This Tip explains how to convert negativity into constructive dialogue using improvisation and negotiation techniques.

 “Yes, and” is a cornerstone concept for improvisation.

 When a person says “Yes, and” in response to another’s comment, the conversation builds in a constructive and cooperative fashion.
-The responder’s “and” works off of the first person’s statement and offers additional supportive or expansive ideas that relate directly to what was said.
+The responder’s “and” works off of the first person’s statement.
+It also offers additional supportive or expansive ideas that relate directly to what the first person said.

 The trainer or meeting facilitator can say: “Yes, I see what you mean, and now let me add some more information or suggestions that pertain to what you just said.”